2nil-web/svg-spinners/README.md

 ## <img src="icon-48.png" valign="middle">&nbsp;&nbsp;SVG Spinners colorized with css filter

-The spinner part is taken from [Utkarsh Verma/n3r4zzurr0](https://github.com/n3r4zzurr0/svg-spinners.git) and the filter part from [Angel Rodriguez/angel-rs](https://github.com/angel-rs/css-color-filter-generator.git).
+The spinner part comes from [Utkarsh Verma](https://github.com/n3r4zzurr0/svg-spinners.git) who took it from [Ephraim Duncan]([GitHub - ephraimduncan/react-svg-spinners: A React Component Library for SVG Spinners](https://github.com/ephraimduncan/react-svg-spinners)).

+And the filter part from [Angel Rodriguez](https://github.com/angel-rs/css-color-filter-generator.git).

 Thanks to them !

 My contribution is to provide an html page in order to colorized the spinner through css filters.

-Download the repo, double click on "index.html" and you'll be able to change the color of the svg spinners !
+Download the repo, double click on "index.html" and you'll be able to change the fill color of the svg spinners !

 ## Rings